AnasAlmana/CHD/README.md

 Congenital Heart Defects are the most common type of birth defect globally.
 However:

 - Early detection is challenging, especially in infants
-- There’s a shortage of experienced pediatric cardiologists
+- There's a shortage of experienced pediatric cardiologists
 - Conventional diagnostic tools (e.g., MRI, echocardiograms) are expensive and expert-dependent

 This system offers an affordable, AI-assisted diagnostic pipeline deployable in rural clinics, mobile screening units, or telemedicine platforms.